7-300 Specific Call Procedures

 - Avoid inhaling fumes, smoke or vapors; and

-- Do not assume odorless gases or vapors are harmless.
+- Do not assume odorless/colorless gases, vapors or fumes are harmless.

 7-325 HOTEL OR MOTEL OWNER/CLIENT DISPUTES